 It is my first time here.
 What can I do?
 Our Live Animal Museum and Indoor Exhibits are located in the Manor House.
 Outdoors, we have a variety of exhibits and trails, including Birds of Prey, Barnyard, Native American Sites, 33 acres of walking trails and a Nature’s Discovery Playground.
 Please refer to the Visit section of this website for more information.

 Do you have a map?
-You can download a map here.
+You can download a map of our property here!
 Maps are also available inside the Manor House as well as in several kiosks throughout the grounds, including at the playground and the entrance to the trails across from the Birds of Prey exhibit.

 Are you handicap accessible?
 The Nature Center has handicap parking areas located behind and to the far side of the Manor House.
 Although we have handicap accessible bathrooms on the main floor, we do not have an elevator and/or handicap accessible entrance to our Live Animal Museum.